luweipeng/cchess_pytorch/README.md

 * `self` is Self-Play to generate training data by self-play using BestModel.
 * `opt` is Trainer to train model, and generate new models.

-For the sake of faster training, another two workers are involved:

-* `sl` is Supervised learning to train data crawled from the Internet.
-* `eval` is Evaluator to evaluate the NextGenerationModel with the current BestModel.

 ### Built-in GUI